-- 1. Complaints of impermissible discrimination should be submitted via email or letter to either the subgrantee grant manager or the agency civil rights coordinator, the director of OVSJG. - 2.
+- 1. Complaints of impermissible discrimination should be reported via email or letter to the subgrantee grant manager, the agency civil rights coordinator, or the director of OVSJG. - 2.
 In the event that OVSJG receives a complaint against an award recipient for discrimination, the agency civil rights coordinator will immediately assign staff to investigate the matter.
 OVSJG will ensure that staff are trained regarding the responsibility to refer discrimination complaints or potential discrimination issues to the complaint coordinator as soon as the alleged discrimination comes to light. - 3.
-The assigned OVSJG staff will review the complaint internally and refer it to the DC Office of Human Rights (OHR) for investigation when appropriate, and notify the complainant of this action.
-In this case, OVSJG will work with OHR to resolve the complaint. - 4.
+OVSJG will share the information with the DC Office of Human Rights (OHR) and will notify the complainant that it is their responsibility to file a complaint directly with OHR if they wish to have OHR investigate the complaint.
+OVSJG cannot file a complaint with OHR on someone's behalf. - 4.
 If the grant is supported by federal funds, OVSJG will report the matter to the Office for Civil Rights (OCR), Office of Justice Programs, U.S. Department of Justice, and notify the complainant of this action.
 OVSJG will also notify the complainant that they may file a complaint directly with the Office for Civil Rights.
-See Appendix C for the Procedures for Responding to Discrimination Complaints Against Department of Justice-funded Subgrantees. - 5.
+See Appendix C for the Procedures for Responding to Discrimination Complaints Against Department of Justice-funded subgrantees. - 5.
 OVSJG reserves the right to suspend any award until the matter is investigated and its findings are communicated to the award recipient. - 6.
 All award recipients are required to report to OVSJG within 48-hours of notice any complaints of discrimination that have been filed against them.
-Award recipients must update OVSJG on the status of the complaint and its resolution.

-- 7. Failure to report a complaint is considered to be a significant violation of the award agreement.
+Award recipients must update OVSJG on the status of the complaint and its resolution. - 7.
+Failure to report a complaint is considered to be a significant violation of the award agreement.
 Whenever this occurs, OVSJG has the option to terminate the award agreement or classify the grantee as high risk. - 8.
 An award recipient that is found to have engaged in intentional discrimination may be declared ineligible to receive OVSJG funding, even if they have already received a letter of intent or award. - 9.
-OVSJG will monitor subrecipients to ensure that each subrecipient is providing notification to its employees and beneficiaries that the subrecipient does not discriminate on the basis of race, color, national origin, religion, sex, disability, or age; and that it does not retaliate against persons who file a discrimination complaint or lawsuit, who complain to the state administering agency or the subrecipient about discrimination; or who participate in a discrimination proceeding, such as being a witness in a complaint investigation or lawsuit.
+OVSJG will monitor recipients to ensure that each recipient and subrecipient is providing notification to its employees and beneficiaries that the subrecipient does not discriminate on the basis of any traits protected under federal law or the DC Human Rights Act; and that it does not retaliate against persons who file a discrimination complaint or lawsuit, who complain to the state administering agency or the recipient about discrimination; or who participate in a discrimination proceeding, such as being a witness in a complaint investigation or lawsuit.